NeNe Leakes: Career

 Before Leakes met the producers of The Real Housewives of Atlanta, she had appeared on TV shows like The Parkers thanks to meeting casting director Robi Reed-Humes.
 In 2003, she landed a minor role as a stripper in the film The Fighting Temptations, starring Cuba Gooding, Jr. and Beyoncé.
 However, none of her scenes are present in the final edit of the movie.

 In 2008, Leakes made her first appearance on The Real Housewives of Atlanta as an original cast member.
 After the first season, she co-wrote the book Never Make The Same Mistake Twice with Denene Millner.
 Leakes was a main cast member for the first seven seasons.
 In June 2015, Leakes announced that she would not be returning for the show's eighth season.
 However, Leakes was featured in season 8 of The Real Housewives of Atlanta in a supporting role, reportedly earning her full salary from the previous seven seasons.
 Leakes later returned to the show as a full-time housewife for the tenth through twelfth seasons (2017–20).
 In 2020, Leakes announced that she would not return to The Real Housewives of Atlanta for its thirteenth season.

+In 2011, Leakes was a contestant in the eleventh instalment of Donald Trump's NBC series Celebrity Apprentice, where she quit in task 10.
 Leakes also transitioned into scripted television, playing the secretary Rocky Roades in the NBC comedy The New Normal.
-Ryan Murphy cast Leakes in his series Glee in the third season in a recurring role as synchronized swim coach and Olympic bronze-medalist Roz Washington.
-In 2011, Leakes was a contestant in the eleventh instalment of Donald Trump's NBC series Celebrity Apprentice.
+In 2012, Ryan Murphy cast Leakes in his series Glee in the third season in a recurring role as synchronized swim coach and Olympic bronze-medalist Roz Washington.
 During the tenth episode of Celebrity Apprentice, after arguments with fellow cast member Star Jones, Leakes walked off the show.